 For those of you who don't know me, before I became a stay at home mom to my daughter I worked for 7 years as an Occupational Therapy Assistant.
 Four of those years I was in the public school system working with special needs kids from preschool through high-school.

 I love sharing resources and ideas for special needs kids here on my site.
 What is great about kids activities is that ANY child can benefit from most of the activities I share about, no matter if they have special needs or not.

-Here are some of the resources I have here on GRB specifically for homeschool and special needs.
+Here are some of the resources I have here on GHOK specifically for homeschool and special needs.

 By far, the most popular series on my site is my Behavior vs. Sensory series.
 This is a 5 week series where I look at things that could be affecting your child's behavior and sensory processing.
 Here are the topics and posts in that series.

 - Is it Behavior?
 Or is it Sensory?

 - How Diet Affects Behavior